polent/b/content/blog/ReplacingMUIANewDesignSystemApproach/ReplacingMUIANewDesignSystemApproach.md

 Despite our progress, parts of the old MUI and custom system still polluted our codebase.
 So, we formed a dedicated team to remove deprecated code, replace legacy components, and sync updates across teams.
 The results were immediate and clear:

-- Improved performance: By reducing JavaScript bundle sizes by up to 28%, apps ran faster and Lighthouse scores improved.
+- Improved performance: By reducing JavaScript bundle sizes by up to 28%, apps ran faster and Lighthouse scores improved for performance with over 19 points.
 - Increased clarity: With one single source of truth in Figma, everyone, from designers to developers, knew exactly which components to use and how.
 - Enhanced client satisfaction: Stakeholders saw their branding implemented correctly, and new tenants found it easier to adopt the system.